Skip to main content Skip to search Skip to main navigation

 - Winkhaus X-tra systems

-- time-controlled access profiles in companies and authorities
+- Time-controlled access profiles in companies and public authorities

-The basic principle “mechanically locked, electronically authorized” is now a standard in modern access control.
-The electronic Winkhaus lock was one of the most important European steps toward intelligent door systems.
+The basic principle of mechanical locking combined with electronic authorisation is now standard in modern access control.
+The electronic Winkhaus lock was one of the most important European steps towards intelligent door systems.

 Lockpicking